Descent from Leicestershire after 1455

 Burton suggests that because there were no male heirs of any of these five sons, the Woodford lands and estates were inherited by their wives.
 However, the cartulary indicates that on the death of any of Sir Robert's sons, the land would pass to the eldest surviving brother.

+It would seem likely that the young Ralph was barred from all the Woodford manors until after his grandfather's death.
 Certainly, a bitter rift did occur between Robert and his grandson as early as 1447 when Ralph was just seventeen years old.
 A De Banco Roll entry records the following claim:

 Wodeford against William Yvllers of Brokesby Esq.
 In a plea wherefore William